MyReceptivaTM Test Information

 The MyReceptivaTM test is based on a timed biopsy 7 to 10 days following the detection of ovulation.
 For your convenience, every MyReceptivaTM Test Kit order comes with a complimentary home use Ovulation Kit.
 Once ovulation is detected, your biopsy window opens up 7 to 10 days later.
 For example, if you detect ovulation with the kit on a Monday, your biopsy window opens the following Monday for 4 days.

 Call your provider upon ovulation detection to schedule your biopsy.
 And don’t forget to bring your collection kit, as most provider offices do not routinely stock the MyReceptivaTM Kit in their office.
-For further assistance, please download and print these detailed instructions (PDF, opens in a new tab):
+For further assistance, please download and print these detailed instructions.

 Publications